vsonmez/hv_slider/README.md

     }
 ];
 </pre>
 <p>You can add as many attributes as you want to the data field.
-Within the click event, for each item, the data you specify is returned.</p>
+Within the click event, for each item, the data you specify is returned.
+Like "mySpecialData" in the first object of the array.</p>
 <h3>Creating Slider</h3>
 <i>main.js</i>
 <pre>